fingon/sssmemvault/README.md

 # sssmemvault #

-Disclaimer: This is pre-alpha code.
-This disclaimer will probably go away once all TODOs in the end of the README are done, and first release happens.
-This is mostly exercise in AI assisted coding as this isn't high priority enough for me to spend significant time on, but it is good testbench for 'let AI code, let me verify' model of work.
-(And yes, I need the tool, once it is done.)
+Disclaimer: This is mostly exercise in AI assisted coding as this isn't high priority enough for me to spend significant time on, but it is good testbench for 'let AI code, let me verify' model of work.
+I am using it in my homelab, and so could you, if you wish.

 ## Motivation ##